talkvegantome/talkvegan-hugo/content/english/vegan-statistics/suitable-for-all.md

 >
 > - [British Dietetic Association - Plant Based Diets](https://www.bda.uk.com/foodfacts/plant-based_diet)

 As their statement refers to plant-based diets (where they mean merely primarily but not necessarily _excusively_ plant-based) the BDA is not quite as quotable as other sources.
-Nonetheless it appears that they are commited to the idea that a well planned vegan diet is healthy.
+Nonetheless it appears that they are committed to the idea that a well planned vegan diet is healthy.

 ## World Health Organisation

 > For adults, protein from two or more plant groups daily is like to be adequate.
 For children, however, and especially those aged 6-24 months, each meal should contain wherever possible two complementary sources of plant protein.
->  Vegan diets (those with no source of animal proteins and especially no milk) may have serious adverse effects on infant developmentand should be discouraged.
+>  Vegan diets (those with no source of animal proteins and especially no milk) may have serious adverse effects on infant development and should be discouraged.
 > [WHO - Feeding and nutrition of infants and young children](http://www.euro.who.int/__data/assets/pdf_file/0004/98302/WS_115_2000FE.pdf)

 ----